 10. Double Pony

 Consider it your “something new:” This clever update to the traditional half-ponytail injects a bit of edge to a classic look.
-Tip: A flat iron spray, like Catwalk by TIGI Haute Iron Spray, helps reinforce the straightness.
+Tip: A product like Dove Style+Care Smooth and Shine Heat Protection Spray helps reinforce the straightness.

 11. Floral Barrette